 Pressure Consideration for HDPE Pipes

-- Standard Dimension Ratio or SDR which is defined as the ratio between the outside HDPE Pipe diameter and the wall thickness.
+- Standard Dimension Ratio or SDR is defined as the ratio between the outside HDPE Pipe diameter and the wall thickness.

 - The hydrostatic design stress of the HDPE material being used (PE63, PE 80, PE100) for HDPE Pipe Manufacturing.